Udon171/Cyber-Jeff/README.md

 #### Hero
 - A bold hero section with a captivating tagline, high-quality image, and a call-to-action button to encourage exploration.

+#### Video
+- **Video Section**: Features an embedded demo video showcasing Cyber Jeff in action, allowing users to see its capabilities visually firsthand.

 #### Reveal
 - An interactive gallery section where images reveal additional content on hover (desktop) or tap (mobile), enhancing engagement.